-Under California law, lewd conduct can mean any of the following:
+Under California Penal Code Section 647(a), lewd conduct can mean any of the following:

-Asking or encouraging someone else to touch your private parts (or if you can touch theirs) in a public place;
+- Asking or encouraging someone else to touch your private parts (or if you can touch theirs) in a public place AND

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347